 - Increase the mixer speed to medium and mix until shiny and smooth, 6 to 10 minutes.
 If the dough is sticky after 3 minutes, add the remaining ½ cup flour, 1 tablespoon at a time, until the dough comes together.
 Using a small, microwave-safe dish, melt the remaining butter for 15 to 20 seconds.

 - Turn out the dough onto a heavily floured surface and shape into a ball.
 Place in a greased bowl and brush with 1 teaspoon melted butter.
-Cover the bowl with plastic wrap and let proof (rise) in a warm place (80 degrees to 85 degrees) until doubled in volume, about 1 1/2 to 2 hours (see recipe notes for how to do this with your oven).
+Cover the bowl with plastic wrap and let proof (rise) in a warm place (80 degrees to 85 degrees) until doubled in volume, about 1 1/2 to 2 hours (see note 3).

 - While the dough is rising, mix the filling.
 In a medium bowl, whisk together brown sugar, cinnamon, and salt until combined.

 - Coat a 9-inch by 13-inch cake pan with nonstick spray.
 Turn out the dough onto a lightly floured surface.
-Roll into a 12-inch by 18-inch rectangle and brush with the 1/4 cup melted butter.
+Roll into a 12-inch by 18-inch rectangle and brush with the remaining melted butter.

 - Sprinkle filling to within 1/2 inch of the edge of the dough and press into an even layer.
 Using a bench scraper or metal spatula, loosen the dough from the counter if necessary.